 To be eligible for the State Wildlife Grants (SWG) Program each state was required to develop a Wildlife Action Plan (WAP) and submit it to the National Advisory Acceptance Team (composed of staff from the states and the U.S. Fish and Wildlife Service) by October 2005.
-Each Plan was required to include eight elements that detail the species and habitats covered, the conservation actions proposed, procedures to review the Plan, and coordination with the public and other agencies.
+Each WAP was required to include eight elements (see link below) that detail the species and habitats covered, the conservation actions proposed, procedures to review the Plan, and coordination with the public and other agencies.

 The Louisiana WAP was approved in December 2005 and became the roadmap for the utilization of SWG funds.
-The Louisiana WAP was intended to be a living document that would change as conservation priorities shift or as new threats to Louisiana’s wildlife are identified.
+The Louisiana Wildlife Action Plan was intended to be a living document that would change as conservation priorities shift or as new threats to Louisiana’s wildlife are identified.
 It should be noted that the WAP is not a regulatory document, a land use plan, a land acquisition plan, or a threatened/endangered species plan.

 To ensure that the WAP remains relevant, it must be fully reviewed and revised every 10 years.
-The first review and revision of the Louisiana WAP must be completed by October 2015, and this effort is currently underway.
-The draft 2015 Louisiana WAP is now available for review and comment, and will be available until August 1, 2015.
-Significant revisions have been made to the SWAP, including a comprehensive approach to invasive species, information on the potential impacts of climate change, and the identification of priority areas for SGCN conservation, known as Conservation Opportunity Areas.
+The first review and revision of the Louisiana WAP has now been completed, and the draft revised WAP has been submitted to the U.S. Fish and Wildlife Service for review and approval.
+Although the revised WAP will not be official until such approval, the draft WAP is available below.
+Significant revisions have been made to the WAP, including a comprehensive approach to invasive species, information on the potential impacts of climate change, and the identification of priority areas for SGCN conservation, known as Conservation Opportunity Areas.

 Draft 2015 Louisiana Wildlife Action Plan